-Beginning with the 2016-2018 catalog, the redesigned Applied Movement Science (AMS) major will prepare students to become health and fitness professionals.
+Starting with the 2016-2018 catalog, the redesigned Applied Movement Science (AMS) major prepares students to become health and fitness professionals.
 Students interested in personal training, strength and conditioning coaching, sport performance coaching, sport coaching, teaching physical education, physical activity public health specialist, and other fitness related fields will be prepared to sit for various certification exams that lead to these positions.

 Students in Applied Movement Science are required to choose a certificate, track, minor or specialization to complete their degree requirements.

 The University of Texas at Austin offers various programs that allow students to choose from a set of courses in order to focus on an area of study in addition to their major.
 Beginning with the 2016-2018 catalog, certificates and minors are recognized on transcripts.
 University-wide requirements and the available options can be found in the university's Undergraduate Catalog.

 Students interested in furthering their education in Kinesiology and Health are encouraged to choose a specialization.
 The Department of Kinesiology and Health Education offers seven specializations.
 For details, please visit our KHE Specializations page and review several career path options below.